The Texas Chainsaw Massacre: Is the Movie Inspired by a Real Killer?

 The Texas Chainsaw Massacre‘ franchise, with all its different narratives, revolves around the terrifying serial killer, Leatherface a.k.a Jed Sawyer, and his psychotic family of slaughterhouse workers in Texas, as they kill and feed on the unsuspecting visitors who usually stumble upon their house on their way to someplace else.

-Leatherface, with his skin mask and his chainsaw, chasing after innocent wanderers on road-trips to devour them seems like the stuff every traveler’s worst nightmare is made up of.
+Leatherface, with his skin mask and his chainsaw, chasing after innocent wanderers on road trips to devour them seems like the stuff every traveler’s worst nightmare is made up of.
 But he was actually inspired by Ed Gein, also known as the Butcher of Plainfield.
-He wasn’t a cannibal, neither did he use a chainsaw, but he was a murderer who made skin masks and wore them, along with, lets just say, other things.
-Gein had a lasting effect on American pop culture as he was not only the inspiration behind Leatherface, but also Norman Bates in ‘Psycho’, as well as Buffalo Bill in ‘The Silence of the Lambs‘.
+He wasn’t a cannibal, neither did he use a chainsaw, but he was a murderer who made skin masks and wore them, along with, let’s just say, other things.
+Gein had a lasting effect on American pop culture as he was not only the inspiration behind Leatherface but also Norman Bates in ‘Psycho,’ as well as Buffalo Bill in ‘The Silence of the Lambs.’

 Who Was Ed Gein?

 Ed Gein was a murderer and a body-snatcher from Plainfield, Wisconsin, who gained popularity in America around the late 50s and 60s for the notorious crimes he committed.
-Interestingly, he was not a serial killer as he actually only murdered two women, but the reasons for his murders and exhuming bodies from graves is what shook everyone.
+Interestingly, he was not a serial killer as he actually only murdered two women, but the reasons for his murders and exhuming bodies from graves are what shook everyone.

 Ed Gein’s House